SpongePowered/SpongeDocs/source/plugin/text/messagechannels.rst

 sent, appending the red ``[Admin]`` prefix.
 In our ``getMembers()`` method we return an immutable set, so that the set can only be modified by the appropriate methods in our ``MutableAdminMessageChannel``.

-Note that an abstract implementation for ``MutableMessageChannel``\ s exists in the Sponge API as ``AbstractMutableMessageChannel``.
+Note that an abstract implementation for ``MutableMessageChannel``\ s exists in the SpongeAPI as ``AbstractMutableMessageChannel``.
 Also note that our members do not persist.
 If a player were to leave the server, they would be removed from the set.